 If other agencies are involved in providing services, they may all be involved in the review of client's services.
 If appropriate, a joint review could occur or alternatively, a case discussion following the review.

-Permission must be obtained from the client before any information is shared.
+Permission must be obtained from the client before any information is shared except in cases of serious risk of harm to one or more persons.